echamudi/opencv-wasm/README.md

 ## Usage

-Because this module is using (almost) the same code as the official OpenCV.js for the web, you can use the same documentation at the web: https://docs.opencv.org/4.3.0/d5/d10/tutorial_js_root.html
+Because this module is using the same code as the official OpenCV.js for the web, you can use the same documentation at the web: https://docs.opencv.org/4.3.0/d5/d10/tutorial_js_root.html

 There are some minor initialization changes, because this module will be loaded synchronously instead of the OpenCV's default (asynchronously).